Your browser version is no longer supported, so you may experience issues while using this site.

 TAS – Contact Service Tasmania on 1300 13 55 13.

 WA – Use the online demerit point enquiry tool to check details of demerit point penalties.

 SA – Check your demerit point balance online using your mySA GOV account.

 NT – Check your demerit point balance online or by phoning 1300 654 628.

 - AAMI data reveals Australia’s animal collision hotpots

 - How much should you spend on a car?

 - Car maintenance and servicing 101 – A beginner’s guide

 Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
-Read the Product Disclosure Statement before buying this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
-The information is intended to be of a general nature only.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.

 2 Based on information on each state and territory’s Department of Transport websites.